HighlowBrother/CS162/README.md

 # CS162
-This includes process of creating and developing an operating system in UC berkeley
+This includes process of creating and developing an operating system in UC berkeley course